OathWall

 Copy your credentials

-Oathwall uses PKCE automatically for Epic Games — you don't need to configure anything extra on your end.
+Oathwall uses PKCE automatically for Epic Games — no extra configuration needed.

 Twitch

 Twitch uses standard OAuth 2.0.
-You'll register an application in the Twitch Developer Console and get a Client ID and a Client Secret.
+Register an application in the Twitch Developer Console to get a Client ID and Client Secret.

 Required fields